 The key to preparing for the McKinsey PST Test is to break down the question types and learn how to answer each type individually.
 Do this while reinforcing your verbal, numerical and logical reasoning skills.

-Breaking down the question types helps you learn quickly and efficiently, while skill-training ensures long-term flexibility should the test format be changed (which is unlikely in management consulting – a highly conservative industry).
+Breaking down the question types helps you learn quickly and efficiently, while skill training ensures long-term flexibility should the test format be changed (which is unlikely in management consulting – a highly conservative industry).

-After you have practice thoroughly with each question type, the next step is to do mock tests to self-assess and develop a test strategy.
+After you have practiced thoroughly with each question type, the next step is to do mock tests to self-assess and develop a test strategy.
 I would advise you to select mock tests harder than the actual tests – if you can do them well, the real ones will be a breeze.

 How to prepare for the McKinsey Problem-Solving Game?